sara-sabr/ITStrategy/_pages/en/capabilities.md

 - What should a good  manager do to support you?
   a.
 Be consistent with meaningful communication
   b.
 Give recognition and praise
   c.
-Provide feedback, mentorship, and training
+Provide feedback and training
   d.
 Create a work culture by design
   e.
 Create a safe space for failure
   f.
 Provide strong leadership and a clear vision